This article is focused toward troubleshooting TestOut videos. See this article for troubleshooting slow or unresponsive lab simulations.

 - Troubleshooting Internet Speed-Related Issues

 - Troubleshooting Computer-Related Video Issues

 - Make sure you have an internet speed of at least 3.6 Mbps per user (Test your speed at Fast.com) This is, generally, the single most important factor in having a smooth experience while viewing our videos.

 - Try the videos in a different browser, because the browsers can perform very differently

 2. How TestOut’s Videos Work

 Our videos stream from videocdn.testout.com and cdn.testout.com.
 The videos are, by default, 720p quality .mp4 files with an H.264 encoding that are streamed as HTML5 video and played by your internet browser.
 A typical video can be 20MB - 80 MB in size.
-Our videos support mono and stereo audio only, so custom audio managers and speaker setups should ensure that they are not using surround sound in order to hear the audio.
+Some of our videos support mono and stereo audio only, so custom audio managers and speaker setups should ensure that they are not using surround sound in order to hear the audio.

 3. How to Find your Internet Speed

 We officially require at least 3.6 Mbps internet download speed but we have found that most videos stream fine at 3 Mbps.
 At around 2.5 Mbps some momentary buffering may be noticed.
 Approaching 2Mbps or less, stopping, stalling, and buffering can be a frequent occurrence.